 |16.5 x 26.8 x 1in Solar Panel (folded)|

-To simplify things, we’ll look at three points: Available space, how many watt-hours you can’t live without, and how many solar panels you’re willing to invest in.
+To make things simple, we’ll look at three things: Available space, how many watt-hours you can’t live without, and how many solar panels you’re willing to invest in.

 14.9 x 7.2 x 9.4in